7.4.226-stable Switch to dev

 import { GuiFactory } from '@greycat/web';

-import '~/common/components/app-layout'; // import and register ou web comp
+import '~/common/components/app-sensor'; // import and register ou web comp

 await gc.sdk.init();